Welcome to Service Dog Laws Kentucky – A Deep Dive

 - Alerting someone who is hard of hearing, or deaf, to important sounds, like a knock at the door, a phone call, a fire alarm, someone saying the person’s name, etc.,

-- Dogs can provide non-violent protection or rescue type work
+- Service Dogs can provide non-violent protection or rescue type work

 - Pulling a wheelchair